htluu-ucsd/cse15l-lab-reports/LabReport5.md

 Running the `bash grade.sh` in the terminal again, now `testCrissCrossSecondLonger()` catches an issue whereas `testCrissCrossEqualLength()` and `testCrissCrossFirstLonger()` do not catch any issues.
 The issue in `testCrissCrossSecondLonger()` was that the `first` arraylist had `"a", "c"` elements and the `second` arraylist had `"f", "e", "d", "b"` elements.
 The issue happened when calling `ListExamples.crissCross(first, second)` which caught an `IndexOutOfBoundsException` exception.

-To fix the bug, I had to change 2 lines in the `ListExamples.java` file and add a new conditional:
+To fix the bug, I had to change 2 lines in the `ListExamples.java` file and add a new conditional.
+The old code is:

 ```
 for (int i = 0; i < list2.size() - 1; i++) {
     output.add(i * 2, list2.get(list2.size() - 1 - i));
 ```

-to the following:
+changed to the following:
 ```
 for (int i = 0; i < list2.size(); i++) {
     if (output.size() < i * 2 + 1){